1999 Aggie Bonfire collapse: Legal

 Parents of students injured or killed in the collapse filed lawsuits against Texas A&M officials, including President Ray Bowen, Vice President of Student Affairs J. Malon Southerland, the 1999 redpots, and the university.
 In one of the six lawsuits, plaintiffs alleged that A&M officials violated the bonfire victims' right of due process by placing those victims in a "state-created danger" by not ensuring the bonfire's structural integrity and by allowing unqualified students to work on the stack.
 The plaintiffs pointed to a $2 million liability policy the university obtained in 1996 and accidental death and dismemberment insurance policies that the university obtained for student workers as early as 1987 as proof that the administrators knew of the dangers of the bonfire.
 Texas A&M maintains that the insurance policies were actually purchased by an advisory committee to the bonfire and not the university.
 On May 21, 2004, US Federal Judge Samuel B. Kent dismissed all claims against the Texas A&M officials.
 In 2005, 36 of the 64 original defendants, including all of the redpots, settled their portion of the case for an estimated $4.25 million, paid by their insurance companies.
 The 5th U.S. Circuit Court of Appeals dismissed the remaining lawsuits against Texas A&M and its officials in April 2007.
 In October 2007, the U.S. Supreme Court declined to review the appeals court ruling.

-On October 28, 2008, Texas A&M settled the final lawsuit filed against them by the fire victims and their families.
+On October 28, 2008, Texas A&M settled the final lawsuit filed against them by the victims and their families.
 The university agreed to pay $2.1 million and promised that if the bonfire returned to campus that "engineering oversight" would be provided.
 The final lawsuit, filed against two companies that provided crane operators and cranes for the bonfire, was settled in April 2014.